Learn More About Our Lady of Fatima With These Resources

 The Marian Option: God’s Solution to a Civilization in Crisis — by Carrie Gress.
 While many are talking about The Benedict Option, Rod Dreher’s suggested solution to a post-Christian America, there is far more overwhelming evidence that Mary’s intercession is what we need for the times we live in today.

-OTHER AUDIO/VIDEO RESOURCES
+AUDIO/VIDEO RESOURCES

 Communist Leader, Dr. Bella Dodd confesses to infiltrating the Church and the USA — This is a chilling account of how the Soviets were able to expand their influence well beyond the Russian borders, with the effect that their ideology has become rooted in the West.